Adelaide Kane

 Adelaide Victoria Kane (born 9 August 1990) is an Australian actress and model.
 She first gained recognition for her roles as Lolly Allen in the soap opera Neighbours and Tenaya 7 (later Tenaya 15) in the children's series Power Rangers RPM.
-She went on to star as Mary, Queen of Scots, in the American CW period drama Reign; as Cora Hale in the third season of the MTV series Teen Wolf and Drizella in the ABC series Once Upon a Time; and starred in the later seasons of the ABC medical drama series Grey's Anatomy.
+She went on to star as Mary, Queen of Scots, in the American CW period drama Reign; as Cora Hale in the third season of the MTV series Teen Wolf and Drizella in the ABC series Once Upon a Time; and currently stars as Dr. Jules Millin on the ABC medical drama series Grey's Anatomy.

 Early life

 Adelaide Victoria Kane was born on 9 August 1990 in Claremont, a suburb of Perth, Western Australia.
 Her Scottish father (Kane is a Sept of Clan MacMillan) was originally from Glasgow, while her mother is an Australian of Scottish, Irish and French descent, with her tartan being Royal Stuart.

-Kane's parents divorced when she was seven, and she and her younger brother, William (then four), were raised by their single mother after their father returned to England.
+Kane's parents divorced when she was seven, and she and her younger brother, then four, were raised by their single mother after their father returned to England.
 She grew up in Perth and attended St Hilda's Anglican School for Girls.

 When she joined the cast of Neighbours, she and her mother moved to Melbourne, while her brother and stepfather remained in Perth.
-She also lived for a short period in New Zealand, while shooting children's television series Power Rangers RPM.

-In September 2009, at the age of 19, Kane moved to the United States to live in Los Angeles in order to pursue her acting career.
-She has stated that when she first moved there, she struggled financially and was "broke as a joke."
+She has stated that when she first moved to Los Angeles, she struggled financially and was "broke as a joke."